dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 ::: moniker range=">= aspnetcore-6.0"

 > [!WARNING]
 > Always follow security best practices when permitting users to upload files.
-For more information, see [Security Considerations](#security-considerations).
+For more information, see (<xref:mvc/models/file-uploads)#security-considerations>.

 Use the <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component to read browser file data into .NET code.
 The <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component renders an HTML `<input>` element of type `file`.
 By default, the user selects single files.
 Add the `multiple` attribute to permit the user to upload multiple files at once.